Private Car Park

 Hotel Notice Board

-Unless otherwise stated guests staying on a rate inclusive of Dinner will receive an allocation of £22.50pppn towards the a la carte menu
+Unless otherwise stated, guests staying on a rate inclusive of Dinner will receive an allowance of £30pppn towards meals from the a la carte menu